purna/portfolio-1/index.md

 While focusing on higher education.
 I will try to start a new project with the people I know who has reached good goals in this industry.
 I will have a conversation with them and will try to be a part of a project so I can gain as much expeience as I can as these experiences will be a huge impact for my future plans.
 Once I finish higher education, I'm planning to do a masters degree and then the doctor's degree, as I want to be an expert in this industry.

 # Experience
-I don't have any professional experiences, I had a work experience as a web developer in custard design at Eastbourne in 2019.
-Except this I did not have any professional experiences.
+I had a work experience as a web developer in custard design at Eastbourne in 2019.
 All my experience about video editing, programming, photoshop were by my own watcihng tutorials and etc.